Brush Creek (Blue River tributary)

+Stream in Kansas and Missouri, U.S.

 Brush Creek is a 10.5 mi stream that runs from Johnson County, Kansas, through Jackson County, Missouri.
 It is a tributary of the Blue River.

 Brush Creek begins near West 80th Street and Lamar Avenue in Overland Park, Kansas, and drains to the Blue River at Blue Banks Avenue and Hardesty Avenue in Kansas City.

 History

 Brush Creek was named for the brush once lining its course.

 The Battle of Westport, the biggest battle in the American Civil War west of the Mississippi River, was fought on either side of it.

 The Country Club Plaza is built on the banks of the creek.
 The expansive lawn of Nelson-Atkins Museum of Art runs from the steps of the museum down to the creek.

 Attempts to control flooding on the creek by paving it with concrete produced by companies owned by Political Boss Thomas Pendergast was a scandal in the 1930s.

 Heavy rainfall in September 1977 resulted in Brush Creek flooding the Plaza with 5 to 6 ft of water.
 The next stream westward, Turkey Creek on the Kansas side, also flooded at the same time.
 Twenty-five people died in the flood, and damage exceeded $66 million.